icweaver/SolarPosition.jl/docs/src/examples/getting-started.md

 position_noaa = solar_position(obs, zdt, NOAA())
 ```

 As you can see, the results are very similar.
-With a claimed acuracy of ±0.0083° for
+With a claimed accuracy of ±0.0083° for
 PSA and ±0.0167° for NOAA, the differences should be small:

 ```@example getting-started